-Grants are made from time to time by the Compensation Committee of the Company's Board of Directors at its discretion, subject to certain restrictions as to the number and value of shares that may be granted to any individual.
-In addition, non-employee directors receive annual grants under a director compensation policy.
-The Compensation Committee of the Company's Board of Directors has the option to grant dividend equivalents to unvested grants.
-Any dividend equivalents granted to unvested awards are paid to the participant at the time the related grants vest.
-As of December 31, 2023, there were 3,221,417 shares available for future grants under the 2013 Plan.
+Grants are made from time to time by the Compensation Committee at its discretion, subject to certain restrictions as to the number and value of shares that may be granted to any individual.
+In addition, non-employee directors receive annual grants under a Director Compensation Policy.
+The Compensation Committee, at its discretion, may credit dividend equivalents to certain unvested awards as provided in the Amended Plan.
+Any dividend equivalents credited to unvested awards are paid to the participant at the time the related grants vest.
+As of December 31, 2024, there were 2,829,238 shares available for future grants under the Amended Plan.